 Light meditation: The color of the muladhara is red.
 Meditate on the color red, imagining a spinning ball of red light gathering and growing at the base of the spine.
 Imagine that light moving along the spine and filling the body, releasing you from any negative energy.
 Imagine the entire body is filled with and surrounded by a warm, red glow.
 As you come to the end of your meditation, let that ball of light become smaller and smaller, returning to its place of origin.
 Feel the residual energy that lingers in the body.

-Visualization: As you might expect with the root chakra, earth is the element with which it is associated and healing energy can come from nature.
+Visualization: As you might expect with the root chakra, earth is the element with which it is associated.
+The healing energy if the natural world can help us find balance.
 You can use this visualization from 1001 Meditations by Mike George:

 Our journey continues tomorrow with some tasty ways to bring balance to the root chakra.
 Until then…